jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

         - Description: ∂DALY/∂intake factor for non-cancer effects of the selected species.

 ### Occupancy DALY factors
 Create an occupant disability-adjusted life years ([DALYs](https://www.who.int/data/gho/indicator-metadata-registry/imr-details/158)) factors element.
  - **Inputs**:
     - **_f_cancer** [required]:
         - Type: Number [Item]
         - Default: 0
         - Description: ∂DALY/∂intake factor for cancer effects of the selected species.
+The factor can be acquired from the [Occupancy DALY factor library](#occupancy-daly-factor-library) component.
     - **_f_non-cancer** [required]:
         - Type: Number [Item]
         - Default: 0
         - Description: ∂DALY/∂intake factor for non-cancer effects of the selected species.
+The factor can be acquired from the [Occupancy DALY factor library](#occupancy-daly-factor-library) component.
     - **ADAF**:
         - Type: Number [Item]
         - Default: 1.6